RWS/studio-api-docs/apiconcepts/core/defining_an_extension_point.md

 Defining an Extension Point
 ----
-An extension point is defined by creating an attribute class, which extends the extension attribute base class,  [ExtensionAttribute](../../api/core/Sdl.Core.PluginFramework.ExtensionAttribute.yml).
+An extension point is defined by creating an attribute class, which inherits the extension attribute base class,  [ExtensionAttribute](../../api/core/Sdl.Core.PluginFramework.ExtensionAttribute.yml).
 The properties of this attribute class define the metadata extension developers can provide with their extensions.

 Extension developers can now create an extension .Net class, and mark this up with the extension attribute to indicate which extension point it targets.